History of Wageningen: Port and fortified city

-In the 12th century a new, settlement came down from Wageningse Berg.
+In the 12th century a new settlement came down from Wageningse Berg.
 A quay was constructed at the west edge of town, with an elevated road, the current Hoogstraat (High Street), connecting it to the base of the hill to the east.
-At that time, the city's first church also may haven been built.
+At that time, the city's first church also may have been built.
 To the north of the High Street, a regular pattern of streets was established.
 On 12 June 1263, Wageningen was granted city rights by Count Otto II of the Duchy of Guelders.

 For the counts and dukes of Guelders, in addition to being a trading port, Wageningen was important as a stronghold against the Bishopric of Utrecht and later the Duchy of Burgundy.
 In 1526–27, Charles von Egmond, the last Duke of Guelders, gave permission for the building of a fortified castle in Wageningen.
 Some parts of the walled city were park-like, including the former Northpark (Noorderplantsoen) area.